renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: vertical boolean

-    If true, the text will be rendered vertically.
+    If True, the text will be rendered vertically.

 .. style-property:: hinting str